Marines: Namibia

 Namibian Marine Corps is a battalion-sized infantry unit of the Namibian Navy under the command of a naval captain.
 Its officers and men are part of the navy and use naval ranks, though insignia is adopted from the Brazilian Marine Corps.
 The corps is primarily made up of a Rapid Reaction Unit, an Operation Dive team, an operational boat team, and a Special Operations Commando Unit.

 Netherlands

-The Netherlands Marine Corps (Korps Mariniers) is naval infantry unit of the Royal Netherlands Navy, founded in 1665 as an infantry branch of the Dutch States Navy.
+The Netherlands Marine Corps (Korps Mariniers) is a naval infantry unit of the Royal Netherlands Navy, founded in 1665 as an infantry branch of the Dutch States Navy.
 They saw their first amphibious action in 1667 during the raid on the Medway.
 The unit's motto is Qua Patet Orbis ("As Far as the World Extends").
 Today, it is a brigade approximately 2300 marines strong, consisting of two marine infantry battalions (plus one infantry company which is stationed in Aruba), one amphibious combat support battalion and one logistical battalion.
 Dutch Marines train in all possible geographical and climate conditions for their role.
 Enlisted marine recruit training lasts 33 weeks, and marine officers train up to 18 months (including naval academy time).
 It has its own Special Forces branch known as Netherlands Maritime Special Operations Forces (NLMARSOF).

+Nigeria

+The Nigerian Navy Marines represent a specialized, rapid-response branch of the Nigerian Navy, formally established on June 1, 2025.
+Developed to bridge the operational gap between blue-water naval operations and land-based combat, the unit functions as a Special Operations Capable (SOC) light infantry force designed to secure Nigeria’s littoral spaces, riverine corridors, and critical offshore infrastructure.